 Nanami’s cowbell.
 Nanami is grazing in a grassy area at night, a giant moon behind her.
 The moon is oversized, mirror-reversed, and somewhat distorted compared to the real moon, and the prominent rayed craters do not correspond to real rayed craters.
 It is an illusory moon.
 You mean Nanami didn’t really turn into a cow?
 How disappointing!

 Compare the giant sun also in this episode.
-Mirror reversal is a theme, but I’m not sure what it means here.
+Mirror reversal is a theme.
+I’m not sure what it means here.

 Wakaba’s fantasy castle with the moon behind it, with Wakaba’s brown roses.
 It is a moon of fantasy romance.

 On the castle, note the stained glass window, like the stained glass of the church and the Academy itself.
 And the row of arched windows under a round cupola, like Akio’s tower.
 The design is similar in feeling to the inverted castle in the sky, with a lot of towers.
 The blue-green across the top is the bottom of the theater curtain that lifts at the beginning of the prince story, still lifting.
 The camera pans down from the silhouetted castle to a dark place below where Wakaba’s prince is, the same way it pans down from Nemuro Memorial Hall to the black rose below.
-Wakaba’s fantasy prince lives in the underworld; he’s metaphorically dead.
+Wakaba’s fantasy prince lives in the underworld; he’s metaphorically dead—and Wakaba is there with him.
+Utena shows signs from early on that she is stirring in her coffin.
+It’s Utena’s story, and at this point Wakaba shows only faint signs that she will follow Utena.

 Keiko’s episode.
 Keiko sees herself as cheating on Nanami by pursuing Touga.
 The horns of the moon stand for cuckolding somebody, as any Shakespeare reader knows.
 They could also be the devil’s horns.
 It’s a moon of romance with cheating.

 It is also an astronomically impossible moon.
-The clouds tell us that the horizon is downward in the frame, and the narrow crescent means the sun is near the moon in the sky, but the light on the moon comes from above—where the sun cannot be at night.
+The horizon is downward in the frame, and the narrow crescent means the sun is near the moon in the sky, but the light on the moon comes from above—where the sun cannot be at night.
 It implies that Keiko’s pursuit will fail.

 I haven’t identified the stars across the bottom, but I suspect they’re meaningful too.